cmextension/hugo-cmgiftcard-docs/content/install-and-update/install.md

 weight: 1
 ---

-Log into your Joomla! back-end, click `System` in the left navigation, click `Extensions` in `Install` card.
+Log into your Joomla! back-end, click `System` in the left menu, click `Extensions` in `Install` card.

 ![](/images/installation_01.jpg)